Winter Comes With Unique Safety Hazards

-GREAT LAKES, Il.
-(Nov.
-14, 2023) Special guest Dr. Jonlee Anderlee of the National Highway Traffic Safety Administration speaks to Naval Station Great Lakes personnel about the dangers on the roadways during the winter and holiday season.
-In preparation for the holiday season, Ross Johnson, NS Great Lakes safety and occupational health manager, arranged a safety stand down to brief all hands on key winter and holiday safety risks on Nov.
+GREAT LAKES, Il. - The Naval Station Great Lakes safety department works to keep Sailors and civilians safe day-in and day-out.
+In preparation for the holiday season, Ross Johnson, NSGL safety and occupational health manager, arranged a safety stand down to brief all hands on key winter and holiday safety risks on Nov.
 14 at Ross Theater on mainside.

-(U.S. Navy photo by Petty Officer 2nd Class Madison Williams)
+Capt.
+Steve Yargosz, NS Great Lakes commanding officer, delivered opening remarks and was followed by a variety of presenters who spoke on topics such as distracted and buzzed driving, weather hazards, suicide prevention, personal financial management and holiday fire safety.

+According to the Naval Safety Command, the fall and winter seasons come with their own unique safety hazards.
+Some activities, such as driving, are even more hazardous due to shifts in the weather and increases in rain and snow.
+Other hazards derive from activities that spike during the fall and winter months, such as bonfires, holiday gatherings, winter sports and using ladders to clean gutters or string holiday lights.

 |Date Taken: